-In terms of research, I have been the principal investigator on a number of key clinical trials and have published extensively in peer-reviewed journals.
+In my research, I have been the principal investigator on a number of key clinical trials and have published extensively in peer-reviewed journals.
 I am on the editorial board of the journal Otology and Neurotology and have been a guest editor of The Otolaryngologic Clinics of North America.

 - Clinical Expertise: Skull-Base Surgery; Acoustic Neuromas and Skull Base Tumors